 If you notice any of these possible side effects, stop the medication and contact your veterinarian.

 The side effects listed on the label are the most common.
 All possible side effects are not included.
 Always contact your veterinarian if you have questions about your dog’s medication.

 What starts out as a minor problem can readily progress to an emergency.
 If you feel that your concerns are not taken seriously, you should get another opinion.
 You may even call the drug manufacturer (a toll free number appears on each Client Information Sheet).
 Pharmaceutical companies offer customer service and technical support for product information and quality control.
 When possible problems are experienced with a product, the manufacturer may have specific recommendations for your veterinarian regarding tests and treatments.

 If you or your veterinarian suspect a potential reaction associated with the use of an NSAID (or any drug), report it to the pharmaceutical company.
 All NSAIDs approved for use in dogs have a toll free number on their labels to which a suspected reaction can be reported.
 If unable to report problems directly to the pharmaceutical company, veterinarians and dog owners are encouraged to report veterinary Adverse Drug Experiences (ADE) and suspected product failures to the government agency that regulates the product in question.
 In the case of NSAIDs, the adverse experiences are to be reported to the Center for Veterinary Medicine.

-For information on how to report an adverse drug experience visit How to Report Animal Drug Side Effects and Product Problems.
+For information on how to report an adverse drug experience visit How to Report Animal Drug and Device Side Effects and Product Problems.